openstack/octavia/specs/version0.5/amphora-driver-interface.rst

 for custom APIs and custom rendering of configuration data for different amphora implementations.

-The system will heavily utilize taskflow [2] to accomplish its goals so it is expected that drivers will implement there functions as tasks.
+The controller will heavily utilize taskflow [2] to accomplish its goals so it is highly encouraged for drivers to use taskflow to organize their work, too.

 Proposed change